When planning permission is required

 • Wellside Wynd

-5 multi-storey blocks of flats in Aberdeen have been designated as Category A-Listed buildings by Historic Environment Scotland (HES).
-Depending on the works you plan to carry out, you may need Listed Building Consent or Planning Permission.
+Five multi-storey blocks of flats in Aberdeen have been designated as category A-listed buildings by Historic Environment Scotland (HES).
+Depending on the works you plan to carry out, you may need listed building consent or planning permission.
 For detailed guidance on what may or may not require consent, please read

 Please note that the answers to these questions are not applicable in the case of properties within the above noted streets in Kingswells and Burnbanks Village.

-Planning permission is not required to physically alter the interior of a building as this does not fall within the ‘Meaning of Development’ in the Town and Country Planning (Scotland) Act 1997, as amended.
-If the building is a Listed building, Listed Building Consent will be required separately for any internal alteration, that is considered by the Planning Authority to affect its character.
+Planning permission is not required to physically alter the interior of a building as this does not fall within the meaning of development in the Town and Country Planning (Scotland) Act 1997, as amended.
+If the building is a listed building, listed building consent will be required separately for any internal alteration, that is considered by the planning authority to affect its special architectural and historic interest.

 It can depend on factors such as if the property a flat or a dwelling house, as well as its dimensions, location in the garden, overall size and its distance from the property boundary.